Security researchers analyzed nine popular WiFi routers and discovered a total of 226 vulnerabilities, even when running the latest firmware.

 The testing process

-IoT Inspector researchers conducted the tests in collaboration with CHIP magazine, focusing on models mainly used by small and home users.
+The IoT Inspector researchers conducted the tests in collaboration with CHIP magazine, focusing on models used primarily by small businesses and home users.

 "For the evaluation of the Chip, the magazine provided all the current models, which were upgraded to the latest firmware version," said Florian Lukavsky, CTO and founder of the IoT Inspector, at BleepingComputer.